ChrisRam30/Appointment-Management-GUI/README.txt

 #APPOINTMENT_APPLICATION
 Purpose - Appointment scheduling CRUD that allows for the creation, reading, update and deletion of appointments and customers.
-Additionally, there are three unique reports.
+Three unique reports are included.

-Features - Login authentication with log of failed and successful attempts, timezone based in EST with automatic convertions based on local machine settings, relational DB management, unique reports to manage customers/contacts appointments, and language conversion to french or english for the login screen based on local machine settings.
+Features - Login authentication with log of failed and successful attempts, timezone based in EST with automatic conversions based on local machine settings, relational DB management, unique reports to manage customers/contacts appointments, and language conversion to french or english for the login screen based on local machine settings.